-I'm sorry but I will be absent tomorrow because I have a doctor's appointment.
+I'm sorry, but I will be absent tomorrow because I have a doctor's appointment.
 Can you tell me what you will study in class?
 What should I do for homework?

-Thank you, (write your name)
+Thank you, (write your name and your class)